dikshantadi/BitBeats/README.md

 Decode: Click Listen & Decode → allow microphone access → decoded message appears.

 Start/Stop recording: Single button toggles recording for mobile/PC.

+(Currently in Development and has lots of error that im unable to solve :( )